soupg/DXLib/README.md

 dxl.GetDescendants(instance) --// Gets all descendants in the instance.

+dxl.GetDescendantsOfClass(instance, class) --// Gets all descendants (of a class) in the instance.
+For example, if you made class var be a part, it only returns descendants that are parts.

 dxl.JsonToTable(json_string) --// Input a json (stored as string) and it will return a lua table.

 ```